Super Bowl XVI: Broadcasting

 The game was broadcast on nationwide radio by CBS and featured the broadcast team of play-by-play announcer Jack Buck and color commentator Hank Stram.
 Hosting coverage for CBS was done by Dick Stockton.
 Locally, Super Bowl XVI was broadcast by KCBS-AM in San Francisco with Don Klein and Wayne Walker and by WLW-AM in Cincinnati with Phil Samp and Andy MacWilliams.

-60 Minutes was broadcast after the game on CBS, representing the Super Bowl lead-out program.
-At the end of CBS' telecast, they played ABBA's "The Winner Takes It All" over a montage of the 49ers playing in the game and the city of San Francisco.